Jump to main content

 E-Mail: sonja.gipper[at]uni-koeln[dot]de

-Having a strong interest in cross-linguistic similarities and differences regarding patterns of language use in interaction, Sonja Gipper is a member of two networks carrying out cross-linguistic research based on spoken language corpora.
+Having a strong interest in cross-linguistic similarities and differences regarding patterns of language use in social interaction, Sonja Gipper has collaborated in two networks carrying out cross-linguistic research based on interactive language corpora.
 The SCOPIC project headed by Nicholas Evans and Danielle Barth has the objective of creating parallax corpora using the same stimulus materials in order to enable cross-linguistic comparative corpus research.
-In one of our publications from this project, we use these corpora to assess the contributions of language vs. individuals to variability in usage patterns.
+In one of our publications from this project, we use these corpora to investigate the universality of complementation.
 The DFG-funded Scientific Network Interactional Linguistics led by Martin Pfeiffer and Katharina König has the objective of investigating the cross-linguistic structuring of interaction using the example of request for confirmation sequences.
-In a recent publication from this project, Sonja Gipper, Katharina König and Kathrin Weber show that requests for reconfirmation in Yurakaré are very different in form and function from those in German and Low German.
+In a publication from this project, Sonja Gipper, Katharina König and Kathrin Weber show that requests for reconfirmation in Yurakaré are very different in form and function from those in German and Low German.

 In a completed project funded by the DFG, Sonja Gipper investigated the manifestation of linguistic variation and language attitudes among speakers of Yurakaré.
 In one of the publications from this project, she shows how the current language shift among the Yurakaré toward Spanish is accompanied by a shift from a Yurakaré to a western ontology of language, where language is no longer conceptualized as pertaining to a person’s body but rather as an object external to its speakers.